Your itinerary for an amazing day in Cork.

 A bustling bar in the evenings, Brick Lane transforms into a hip restaurant for brunch and dinner.
 The brunch menu was exactly what our heads needed, and we filled up on everything from the Full Irish to Belgian Waffles.

-Where to have dinner: Cornstore
+Where to have dinner in Cork: Cornstore

 Go for the early bird!
 From start to finish the experience at this restaurant was lovely.
 The hostess was funny, the waiter was thoughtful, and the food was great.
 I had the Filo Wrapped Prawns, Thai Style Yellow Curry, and topped it off with a rich Flourless Chocolate Cake.